top of page

 Antoni Gaudí, the architect of nature

 The spirit of Catalan modernism is fully expressed in a single oeuvre: the work of Gaudí.
-Gaudí was not just a master of a style – he was the style itself.
-His unique form, deep religiousness, organic inspirations from nature, and engineering genius created an architectural language that is unparalleled in Europe and has become forever associated with Barcelona .
-For Gaudí, nature was his greatest teacher: he observed the growth of trees, the structure of honeycombs, the
+Gaudí was not just a master of a style - he was the style itself.
+His unique forms, deep religiousness, organic inspirations from nature, and engineering genius created an architectural language that is unparalleled in Europe and has become forever associated with Barcelona .
+For Gaudí, nature was the greatest teacher: he observed the growth of trees, the structure of honeycombs, th

 Catalan modernist architecture